MarioJrodas/osTicket-postinstall/README.md

 Create a group called SYS Admin and assign the System Admins role to this group.

-3. Create a Department
-let's create a department for system admins.
+3. Create a Department for system admins.

 Go to Admin Panel / Manage / Departments.

 Create a new department called SYS Admins.

 4. Create a Team
-Teams allow you to pull agents from different departments into one team.
+Teams allow you to pull agents from different departments into certain teams.

 Go to Admin Panel / Manage / Teams.